 ALKALINE TRAIL MIX

 This recipe is so easy, I’ll share it right here.
-Just combine your choice of the following: raw almonds, cashews, cacao nibs, unsweetened coconut flakes, goji berries, sunflower seeds, hemp seeds, and chia seeds.
+Just combine your choice of the following: raw almonds, cashews, cacao nibs, unsweetened coconut flakes, goji berries, sunflower seeds, and chia seeds.

 I keep this with me in a reusable container for anytime I (or my kids) need a quick refuel.
 It’s the perfect snack to take on the go.